koxudaxi/pydantic-pycharm-plugin/docs/type-checker-for-pydantic.md

 !!! tips
     **This plugin supports type-checking to pydantic with a built-in type checker.
-      Plus, this type-checker supplies a special feature to pydnatic. **
+      Plus, this type-checker supplies a special feature to Pydnatic. **

 This plugin provides a type-checker for pydantic.